G Data Antivirus Review 2023: How Does It Perform?

-Way back in 1987, G DATA did something none of the other providers from our sample can lay claim to, namely, it developed the first antivirus software.
-All the same, over the decades since, malware has gone through millions of mutations, achieving levels of sophistication once thought impossible.
+Way back in 1987, G DATA did something none of the other providers from our sample have ever claimed: It developed the first antivirus software.
+All the same, since then, malware has gone through millions of mutations, achieving levels of sophistication once thought impossible.
 In this review, we'll take a look at whether or not G DATA has managed to keep up with the times.

 What Is G DATA Antivirus?